 If someone you love is addicted to heroin, you know how heartbreaking it can be.
-The cycle of addiction is painful no matter what side of it you’re on.
+The cycle of addiction is painful no matter what side of it you’re on, which is why help for heroin addicts in important.
 You’re probably dealing with feelings of hopelessness and helplessness.

 But there’s hope.
 You’ve already got the tools you need to stage an intervention, which is all you can do when someone you love is in the throes of addiction.

 If you’re unsure how to get help for heroin addicts, keep reading.
 We’ll walk you through what you need to know to stage a successful intervention.

 If you’ve spent any time watching A&E, you probably think you have a good idea of what an intervention looks like.
 But the truth is, there’s much more to them then what you see on TV.

 Interventions are all different and they take a lot more to orchestrate than you would think.
 It takes a lot of big feelings, and oftentimes big personalities, coming together to make a plan that benefits everyone, but most of all the addict.

 The first thing you want to consider is who you will be including in the intervention process.
 You want to stick to the people who are closest to the person suffering from addiction, but you also want to pick people who you know will be able to keep their cool.

 An intervention isn’t about making an addict feel guilty or bad.
 It’s about showing them an outpouring of love and support.
 If you think there’s someone in the group who won’t be able to do that, tell them they need to sit it out.

 You want to also make sure that you pick the right time to stage an intervention.
 If you know your loved one’s using habits, pick a time that they’re sober.
 You want them to be as sober as possible when everyone starts to talk.